microsoft/CameraTraps/api/synchronous/README.md

 (Do not need `sudo` if you added the user to the Docker group)

+Prepare the model files and configuration

 - Download the MegaDetector model files (the `.pb` files) to `api_core/animal_detection_classification_api/model`

 - Download the classification models to TBD

 - Download the class names lists to `api_core/animal_detection_classification_api/class_names`

+- Modify `api_core/animal_detection_classification_api/api_config.py` to point to the desired model files.

+Build the Docker image

 - Clone the API Framework repo

+- In `Containers/base-py/Dockerfile`, remove `RUN easy_install3 pip` and add `python3-pip` to the list of packages installed in the `RUN apt-get` command.

 - Build our custom base Docker image to solve TensorFlow version and GPU finding issues.
 From the Framework repo's `Containers` directory,
 ```bash